 The site owner said:

-“There are zero issues on our website according to Search Console.
+“There are zero issues on our website, according to Search Console.
 We’re providing fast performance and great UX [user experience].
-I’m not sure what to do to improve rankings.
+I’m not sure what to do to improve my rankings.

 What’s on your site must still be relevant to users.
-Yes, it’s always important to fix your technical issues, but if the content on your site isn’t useful to people, you’re not meeting the other big piece of what Google considers when they determine a website’s rank.
+Yes, fixing your technical issues is always important, but if your site’s content isn’t helpful to people, you’re not meeting the other big piece of what Google considers when they determine a website’s rank.

-If you’re not sure about how you can improve your website’s content, always consider the issues your users may be facing, and questions they may be asking.
+If you’re unsure how to improve your website’s content, always consider the issues your users may be facing and the questions they may be asking.
 Then create content that addresses those issues and answers their questions.

-You can also ask for feedback from other site owners and people who specialize in SEO, as long as you remain open to the input.
+You can also ask for feedback from other site owners and people who specialize in SEO if you remain open to the input.

-It’s important to remember that you may have more competition just because of the niche you’re in – some are more saturated than others.
+It’s important to remember that you may have more competition just because of your niche – some are more saturated than others.
 And this means if you have a technically well-optimized website full of great content, you may still struggle with getting ahead of the competition that’s been doing it longer.

-See the Hangout video below, where the question and answer begin at the 32:39 mark.
+See the Hangout video below, where the question and answer begin at 32:39.

-The good news is, the team here at SEO Inc., can not only make sure your site uses technically sound SEO, but we can help you produce the high-quality content you need to outrank the competition.
+The good news is that the team here at SEO Inc. can make sure your site uses technically sound SEO, and we can help you produce the high-quality content you need to outrank the competition.
 We’ll help you identify the competition, develop a content strategy, and have our team of writers create it for you.
-Get in touch today to find out more about how we can help you reach your goals.
+Get in touch today to learn more about how we can help you reach your goals.